-We had left Caer Melyn three days after Arthur's return, and had slowly made our way east to theOuse Riveron the old Iceni border where we camped.
-We knew that Aelle, who was battlechief of the

-Saecsen hordes there, would already have detected our movements.
+We had left Caer Melyn three days after Arthur's return, and had slowly made our way east to the Ouse River on the old Iceni border where we camped.
+We knew that Aelle, who was battlechief of the Saecsen hordes there, would already have detected our movements.
 We wanted him to know that we were not trying to attack outright.
-So we settled down in the mud and waited.
+So we settled down in the mud and waited we mounted our horses and rode out of camp.

 And, yes, two days later we awakened to the horns and drums of a Saecsen war host across the river.
 Arthur rose and ordered three horses to be saddled: his, mine and Cai's.
 Myrddin protested that he should go along, but the Duke would not hear it.
-He said, 'If anything happens to me, at least the Soul of Britain will still be alive.'
+He said, 'If anything happens to me, at